When can we pedal?

 Can I create a Custom Route?

 Yes!
 Contact us before you book so we can coordinate.
-Additional charges may apply dependent on city, specific cruise routes, and motorized wagon availability.
+Additional charges may apply dependent on city, specific cruise routes, and electric-assist wagon availability.
 Please talk with us before making a reservation to make sure we are able to accommodate your needs!

 If your group has to be kicked off due to poor conduct, or breaking rules listed on the liability waiver, a possible $200 fee will be charged to the credit card on file, and you will be issued no refund.
 You will be responsible for coordinating transportation from the point you are ejected.
 Infractions that result in the cruise immediately ending, and a subsequent fee being charged include, but are not limited to:

 What happens to unfinished alcohol at the end of the ride?